cynthiateeters/sahar-eleventy-base-blog/content/blog/second-post/index.md

 ---
-title: 10 weird things cats do (Explained)
+title: "10 weird things cats do (Explained)"
-description: Cats are funny, confusing, and sometimes downright strange.
+description: "Cats are funny, confusing, and sometimes downright strange.
 One minute they’re cuddling, and the next they’re knocking things off a table for no obvious reason.
 While these behaviors may seem weird to us, there’s usually a reason behind them.
-Here are ten common “weird” things cats do—and what they actually mean.
+Here are ten common “weird” things cats do—and what they actually mean."
 date: 2025-12-22
 tags: weird-cats
 ---